tychonievich/cso1-s2022/markdown/lab06-bomb.md

     :   calls the built-in output method `puts` with the given `char *` (as a memory address).
 See `man puts` for more.

     `(lldb) disas methodName`
     :   gives you the to get the machine instruction translation of the method `methodName`.
-(If you see a `call` instruction in this output that does not indicate what function it refers to, if on the department machines, make sure you are using lldb version 8.1.)

     `(lldb) disas`
     :   gives you the to get the machine instruction translation of the currently executing method.